armanilab/SAAVY/README.md

     Use either the circle, ellipse, or polygon tool to trace the edges of the spheroids of interest, whichever is appropriate to the shape of your sample.
    For example: ![.](https://images.duckarmada.com/5Qw1y2DW2t4s/direct.png)

 10. Export as JSON.
 This will export the file to your default downloads folder/same as the Via Annotator Files.
+Go to do annotations menu and use the JSON dropdown option.

     You will have to do this twice: once for your training data, once for your validation data.
 ![](https://images.duckarmada.com/Rmr7SCBEhTOX/direct.png)

-11. **Rename the annotator JSON file**: `via_region_data.json`
+12. **Rename the annotator JSON file**: `via_region_data.json`

-12. Move the annotator JSON file and training images into the training directory "trainingData"
+13. Move the annotator JSON file and training images into the training directory "trainingData"

-13. Move the validation images into the validation directory "validationData"
+14. Move the validation images into the validation directory "validationData"

-14. Install packages for training script:
+15. Install packages for training script:
     ```
     pip3 install pycocotools tensorboard
     ```
-15. Run
+16. Run
     ```
     python training.py --training "TRAINING FOLDER" --validation "VALIDATION FOLDER" --training_json "TRAINING ANNOTATIONS JSON" --validation_json "VALIDATION ANNOTATIONS JSON"
     ```